steflenk.com

 By Thomas Rogers | The Awl

 There is this endless question as to which of us expats really has the right to call themselves a Berliner.
 Is it how many years you’ve been here?
 Is it how often you’ve gotten into Berghain?
 Is it how good your German is?
 Is it how good your German isn’t?
 Thomas Rogers begins his article contemplating much the same: he is the holder of a German passport and is fluent in the language.
-Does that make him ‘more Berlin’ than all the other New York expats fleeing unaffordable rents in Brooklyn only to instigate the same gentrification process here?
+Does that make him ‘more Berlin’ than the other New York expats fleeing unaffordable rents in Brooklyn (and inadvertently instigating the same gentrification process with their move here)?

 40% German | blog / podcast

-40% German is a podcast contending with the strange phenomenon of the divergent feelings between your homeland and your chosen homeland (in this case Germany).
-The idea that a person may feel fully integrated one day and on the next as if they’ve moved to a different planet.The blog focuses on different parts of German culture from the perspective of non-Germans and attempts to challenge our ideas of Germany, and reveal the realities of living here.
+40% German is a podcast contending with the phenomenon of divergent feelings between your homeland and your chosen homeland (in this case Germany), aka. the idea that a person may feel fully integrated one day and on the next as if they’ve moved to a different planet.The blog focuses on different parts of German culture from the perspective of non-Germans, challenging our preconceptions of Germany vs. the realities of living here.

 Radio Spaetkauf | podcast

-Started by Maisie Hitchcock and Joel Dulroy in 2010 (? a long time ago!) this podcast, uses ‘Berlin news in English’ as a springboard for discussing everything from eigns in other topics specific to Wahlberliners.
-It is a strange and wonderful phenomena to listen to the work of those who, despite not having been born here, care deeply about the city they living, examining its problems and reflecting on what it would take to solve them, regardless of hindrances from language to citizenship papers to pushback from cranky Einheimischen.
+Started by Maisie Hitchcock and Joel Dulroy in 2010 (? a long time ago!) this podcast, uses ‘Berlin news in English’ as a springboard to address any number of topics specific to Wahlberliners.
+It is a strange and wonderful phenomena to listen to the work of those who, despite not having been born here, care deeply about the city they are living in, examining its problems and reflecting on what it would take to solve them, disregarding hindrances from language to citizenship papers to pushback from cranky Einheimischen.

 Citizens for Europe | Voting is for everyone!